America (band): Recent activity and death of Dan Peek (2006–present)

 America's follow-up to Here & Now (2007) was released on 26 July 2011.
 Entitled Back Pages, the album was a collection of twelve tracks covering songs from artists ranging from Bob Dylan and Joni Mitchell to Adam Schlesinger and the Gin Blossoms.
 Released on the E1 Music label, the album was produced by Fred Mollin, who had originally worked with America 31 years before on Alibi.
 The album was recorded in Nashville, Tennessee, with the help of a number of studio musicians.
 The release of Back Pages was briefly overshadowed by the publicity surrounding the sudden death of founding member Dan Peek on 24 July 2011.

-In February 2014, lead guitarist and background vocalist Michael Woods (Woodz), who had been with the touring band since the fall of 1977, announced his retirement from the band due to ill health.
-His replacement was Nashville musician Bill Worrell.
+In February 2014 lead guitarist and background vocalist Michael Woods (Woodz), who had been with the touring band since the fall of 1977, announced his retirement from the band due to ill health.
+His replacement was America's current guitar tech and Nashville musician Bill Worrell, who had previously subbed for Woodz on tour in 2009.

-In March 2014, long-time Beach Boys and Brian Wilson vocalist/guitarist Jeff Foskett subbed for Beckley at some concerts and long-time drummer Willie Leacox retired from the band in July 2014, after an almost 42-year tenure, and was replaced by former Reel Big Fish drummer Ryland Steen.
+In March 2014 long-time Beach Boys and Brian Wilson vocalist/guitarist Jeff Foskett subbed for Beckley at some concerts and long-time drummer Willie Leacox retired from the band in July 2014, after an almost 42-year tenure, and was replaced by former Reel Big Fish drummer Ryland Steen.

-In November 2014, America recorded a live performance at Infinity Hall in Hartford, CT for Connecticut Public Television that was subsequently aired nationwide in June 2015, and afterwards streamed online.
+In November 2014 America recorded a live performance at Infinity Hall in Hartford, CT for Connecticut Public Television that was subsequently aired nationwide in June 2015, and afterwards streamed online.
 During late summer 2015, guitarist/keyboardist Andy Barr, from the group Cobra Starship, came in for Worrell, who had a broken wrist.
 After healing, Worrell returned to the group until leaving for a solo career in October 2016.
 Barr then joined America permanently, but left himself for a solo career and was replaced by Steve Fekete in 2018.
 Long time America bassist David Dickey died on 3 December 2016 at his home in Sweetwater, Texas.

-In May 2019, Gonzo Multimedia released a deluxe boxed set of America's 2018 show at the London Palladium titled "America Live at The Palladium" featuring their greatest hits.
+In May 2019 Gonzo Multimedia released a deluxe boxed set of America's 2018 show at the London Palladium titled "America Live at The Palladium" featuring their greatest hits.
 America cancelled a string of shows in March 2020 due to the COVID-19 pandemic.
+Thus, America's 50th Anniversary Tour was postponed and then went ahead in the summer of 2021 going forward.

+2020 also saw the release of the book America, the Band, An Authorized Biography by journalist Jude Warne.

+In early 2024, it was announced that Gerry Beckley would be retiring from touring to spend more time at home with his family.
+Andy Barr, who had done stints with the band in 2015, and again in 2016-2018, was being brought back to replace Beckley on the road.